dotnet/csharpstandard/standard/expressions.md

 **This subclause is informative.**

 Dynamic binding allows C# programs to interact with dynamic objects, i.e., objects that do not follow the normal rules of the C# type system.
-Dynamic objects may be objects from other programming languages with different types systems, or they may be objects that are programmatically setup to implement their own binding semantics for different operations.
+Dynamic objects may be objects from other programming languages with different types systems, or they may be objects that are programmatically set up to implement their own binding semantics for different operations.

 The mechanism by which a dynamic object implements its own semantics is implementation-defined.
 A given interface – again implementation-defined – is implemented by dynamic objects to signal to the C# run-time that they have special semantics.
 Thus, whenever operations on a dynamic object are dynamically bound, their own binding semantics, rather than those of C# as specified in this specification, take over.